Private Photography Lessons

 1-on-1 photography lessons with Scott.
 The lessons are tailored to you so you'll get exactly what you want.
 Limited availability.

 Different people learn in different ways.
 For some, reading ebooks, searching online tutorials and watching training videos works well.
 Others need a more interactive experience to learn effectively.
 I am passionate about photography education and truly want you to become a better photographer.
-I've given a few private lessons in the past for those that asked.
-So, I'm very happy to be adding private lessons as a service.
+So I'm very happy to be adding private lessons as a service.

 If you live near or are traveling to San Diego, we can meet in person!
 Of course, not everyone can travel to San Diego.
 I also offer private online lessons, too.

 When you're ready to setup a lesson with me, here's what happens: